TexEvans90/LSL_MultiLanguage/README.md

 # LSL_MultiLanguage

 MultiLanguage is a add on script for your products to offer multiple language options to your users.
 The system works by allowing your code to request emotes and dialog menus using a link message ID that pulls the correct language text from a language notecard.
 There is no need to offer multiple versions of your product.
-All the language options you offer are available in one product and your user can select the language or change the language at any time.
+All the language options you offer are available in one product and your users can select the language or change the language at any time.

 # Language notecard
 The heart of the system is a language notecard.
 Each language will have its own language notecard.
 Every emote, emote variant, and dialog menu consists of a row of text in the notecard.
 The language notecards should be named using the Language-\<Two Letter Language Code\> convention (example: Language-EN).